 Bubblegum pink.
 Platinum blonde.
 Rainbow roots and entirely shaven.
 There’s not a look Halsey hasn’t tried, a persona she hasn’t slipped into.
-She’s so different from your stereotypical popstar styling that she stood out to me from the off.
+She’s so different from your stereotypical ‘popstar’ that she stood out to me from the off.

 Halsey is known for switching up her look to portray the many facets of her personality.
-Whether it’s channeling the vibe of her latest album or song, like Gaga or BTS during each ‘era’ of music, or indulging in the whims of her mood, her approach to her hair is like make-up: transient, flexible, a question of ‘who shall I be today?’
+Whether it’s channeling the vibe of her latest album or song, like Gaga or BTS during each ‘era’ of music, or indulging in the whims of her mood, her approach to her hair has exactly the same joy as her About Face make-up line: creative, something to be played with, a question of ‘who shall I be today?’

 “I wear my personality on my sleeve, for sure, and my look is constantly changing because so am I,” she has said of her shifting styles.
-And there’s nothing she hasn’t pulled off.
+And she can pull it all off.
 She taps into her biracial culture with intricate braiding, happily plays with old Hollywood styling on red carpets, and is equally comfortable in florescent wigs in her back garden.
 “I never have any reasoning for why I do anything with my hair.
 I usually wake up one day and decide I want a change, and then I do whatever is easiest and the most fun and different,” she told Allure magazine in 2018.